Skip to content

 3. .envdotenv-style key/value pairs in the working directory.

-4. Environment variables — keys prefixed MINT_, with nested keys joined by __ (e.g., MINT_DATABASE__MODE=postgresql).
+4. Environment variables — keys prefixed MINT_, with nested fields joined by __ (e.g., MINT_DATABASE__MODE=postgresql).

 For most installations, editing config.json is the only configuration step.
+There is no separate MINT_CONFIG_PATH setting in the current platform; choose the config location by running from the directory that contains config.json, or by setting MINT_SERVER__DATA_PATH and placing the file at <dataPath>/config.json.
 Environment variables are useful for containerized deployments where a config file is awkward.

 Top-level schema